1

 Gave AI a meaningful role at the hardest point in the user journey based on our discovery.

-OPTION B — CHOSEN
+✅ OPTION B

 Replace the questionnaire with AI-led conversational assessment.